JuliaParallel/Dagger.jl/README.md

 ### Acknowledgements

-We thank the NIH for supporting this work at MIT.
+We thank DARPA, Intel, and the NIH for supporting this work at MIT.